 If you are unhappy with your care plan, you can get in touch with adult social services at your local council to request a review.

-Most councils have a formal complaints procedure in place that you can follow by going to their website.
+Most local councils have a formal complaints procedure in place that you can follow by going to their website.
 If this is unsuccessful, you can escalate your complaint to your local government and social care ombudsman.

 Ask a family member or a friend to help you make your complaint if you cannot easily access the Internet or phone.